TNishimoto/dynamic_r_index/README.md

 ### build_fm_index.out

-The executable file builds the dynamic fm-index for a given file.
+This executable file builds the dynamic FM-index from a given string or BWT.
-The following are the command-line options:

 ```
-usage: ./build_fm_index.out --input_file_path=string [options] ...
-options:
+Command-line options:
   -i, --input_file_path           The file path to either a text or a BWT (string)
   -o, --output_file_path          The path to the file where the dynamic FM-index will be written (string [=])
   -c, --null_terminated_string    The special character indicating the end of text (string [=\0])